-A massive multidistrict litigation (MDL), combining more than 100 lawsuits over per- and polyfluoroalkyl substances (PFAS), PFOS and PFOA - cancer-linked chemicals found in firefighting foam - was created earlier this year.
+A massive MDL, combining more than 100 lawsuits over per- and poly-fluoroalkyl substances (PFAS), PFOS, and PFOA - cancer-linked chemicals found in firefighting foam - was created earlier this year.
 The lawsuits have been transferred to the District of South Carolina, under the guidance of Judge Richard M. Gergel.

 These legal processes allege that aqueous film-forming foams (AFFFs) - used to put out emergency fires - contaminated the soil near certain airports and other industrial locations, putting human health at risk.
 Manufacturers named as defendants are:

 and several federal entities that are being blamed for producing the substances or foams, or calling for their use.

 Our thoughts go out to those seriously affected by exposure to PFAS chemicals.
 Our seasoned attorneys know how to handle such delicate cases.
 If you believe that your medical condition was caused by exposure to AFFF and PFAS, call us for a free consultation.
 So far, lawsuits have focused on certain limited areas, but evidence suggests that most communities train firefighters with potentially toxic foams in local areas that could lead to soil contamination, and the problem may be more widespread than previously believed.